microsoft/node-jsonc-parser/README.md

  * Creates a JSON scanner on the given text.
  * If ignoreTrivia is set, whitespaces or comments are ignored.
  */
-export function createScanner(text:string, ignoreTrivia:boolean = false):JSONScanner;
+export function createScanner(text: string, ignoreTrivia: boolean = false): JSONScanner;

 /**
  * The scanner object, representing a JSON scanner at a position in the input string.